 Have the right of review and approval regarding proposed changes in operational aspects of delivery of care.
 No substantial changes affecting professional health care delivery should be made without consulting the MSEC.

-Account to the GB and to the Medical Staff for the overall quality and efficiency of care rendered to patients in the Hospital.
+Account to the GB or authorized designee and to the Medical Staff for the overall quality and efficiency of care rendered to patients in the Hospital.

 Participate in identifying community health needs and in setting Hospital goals and implementing programs to meet those needs.